uli28/ng-dev/labs/L2-fundamentals/readme.md

   ![test-list](_images/test-list.jpg)

 ## Implement the edit component

+- Implement a simple form to allow editing of a food item in `food/food-edit`.

+  >Note: You can complete the container component on your own or use the following code as a reference

 - Update `selectFood(...)` in `food-container.component.ts` to set the selected item and pass it to the edit component.
 You will need to pass a copy to the selected item to the edit component.
 Otherwise the inner component will change the outer component's state.